March 18 - 22, 2015 at The Cooper Union in New York City

 - Ann-Louise Silver, MD on Interpersonal Psychoanalysis

-- Keris Myrick, MBA, MS, service user and former President of NAMI
+- Keris Myrick, MBA, MS, Associate Director of Consumer Affairs for SAMHSA, service user and former President of NAMI

 - Bent Rosenbaum, MDSc on psychodynamic supportive therapy